aze-kharini/coffee_website_backend/README.md

 - Rate varieties (Using cookies)
 - Take a questionaiere that recommends a variety for you
 - Save favorite varieties
+- Change their account information, including the password

 ### Coffee Expert
 - Add varieties